Discrepancies in data: Why don’t the numbers always match up?

 So, if an existing user is inactive for seven days, but then clicks on a re-engagement ad in Facebook to re-open the app, Adjust will count one reattribution.
 If this same user later engages with the same ad again (and re-opens the app once more), this will not count as another reattribution, but instead as another session.

-With Facebook, an engagement is counted based on event.
-For instance, if a user clicks on a re-engagement ad and engages in the app within 28 days (the event attribution window of Facebook), this will be counted as an engagement for this ad.
+With Facebook, an engagement is counted based on an event.
+For instance, if a user clicks on a re-engagement ad and engages in the app within a defined number of days, this will be counted as an engagement for this ad.
 If later, the same user clicks on the same ad and engages in the app multiple times, Facebook will count multiple engagements.

 Apple Search Ads